 We represent broker-dealers, proprietary trading firms, financial exchanges, alternate trading systems, futures commission merchants, investment advisers, clearing agencies, transfer agents, mutual fund independent directors, investment funds, accounting firms, and public companies.
-Our lawyers are active in all U.S. regulatory and financial centers, including Washington, New York City, Chicago, Atlanta and the Southeast, and San Francisco and the West Coast.
+Our lawyers are active in all U.S. regulatory and financial centers, including Washington, New York City, Chicago, and San Francisco and the West Coast.

 Knowing the Regulators